elmezianech/LSTM-Portfolio-Optimization/README.md

 The trained LSTM models are utilized to predict future stock prices, and portfolio optimization strategies are applied based on these predictions.
-The project aims to provide insights into using advanced machine learning techniques for portfolio management and investment decision-making.
+Ultimately, the project aims to provide insights into using advanced machine learning techniques for portfolio management and investment decision-making in the Moroccan market.